Custom Logic Implementation

 Example:

-Example 1 - get the Contract Status as an input parameter and build the Select statement accordingly:
+Example 1 — get the Contract Status as an input parameter and build the SELECT statement accordingly:

 custom logic

-Example 2 - get an input String of States, separated by a comma.
+Example 2 — get an input String of states, separated by a comma.
 Split the input String into an array and send it to the SQL query:

-An example of the US states' input:
+An example of input for US states:

 • NY,CA